In the 1970's British Industrial and Occupational Psychologist, Dr Michael Kirton

 .
 Examples include Nikolai Tesla, Elon Musk and Steve Jobs.

 At the other end of the problem-solving style spectrum, Kirton noted some people prefer routine, control, the tried-and-tested, managed risk, and clarity.
 When you observe them they come across as: structured, reliable, efficient, systematic, good with detail, thorough and seeking consensus with others.
 Kirton called these people, creative adaptors

 .
 Examples include Thomas Edison, Marie Curie, Jeff Bezos and Tim Cook.

-Kirton uncovered that history is littered with pairs of adaptors and innovators who collaborated with great success.
-In fact, Kirton observed that "Behind every successful innovator, there's an adaptor, and behind every successful adaptor there's an innovator."
+History is littered with pairs of adaptors and innovators who collaborated together with great success.
+In fact, Kirton observed that "behind every successful innovator, there's an adaptor, and behind every successful adaptor there's an innovator."
 Examples include, Jobs and Cook, Hindenburg and Ludendorff, Gilbert and Sullivan, McCartney and Lennon.

 Kirton called those in centre of the spectrum creative bridgers